darkworldchamp/eth-avax_module4/README.md

 - Use test AVAX from the [Avalanche Fuji Faucet](https://faucet.avax-test.network/) for transaction fees.
 - Verify contract functionality by calling its functions and checking results on the [Avalanche Fuji Block Explorer](https://testnet.snowtrace.io/).

-### Note

-- A transaction history file from the test network is attached for reference.